- Tech Insight

-This low-level format has served the industry well for many years.
-However, as hard drive capacities have increased, sector size has increasingly become a limiting design element in improving hard drive capacities and error correction efficiency.
+This low-level format served the industry well for many years.
+However, as hard drive capacities increased, sector size increasingly became a limiting design element in improving hard drive capacities and error correction efficiency.
 For example, comparing the sector size to the total capacity of earlier to more recent hard drives, you can see that the sector resolution has become extremely small.
 The resolution of the sector (the ratio of sectors as a percent of total storage) has become very fine and increasingly inefficient (Table 1).

 |Capacity||Total Sectors||Sector Resolution|

 Very fine resolution is good when managing small, discrete amounts of data.
 However, applications common in modern computing systems manage data in large blocks, much larger in fact than the legacy 512-byte sector size.

 More importantly, the small 512-byte sector has consumed a smaller and smaller amount of space on the hard drive surface as areal densities have increased.
 This is a problem in the context of error correction and the risk of media defects.
 In Figure 2, for example, the data in a hard drive sector is consuming smaller areas, making error correction more challenging because media defects of the same size can damage a higher percentage of the total data payload and, therefore, require more error correction strength.

 A 512-byte sector can typically correct a defect of up to 50 bytes in length.
 Today’s hard drives have begun to push the limits on error correction with leading areal densities.
 Consequently, the migration to larger sectors within the hard drive industry is a fundamental need relative to gaining improvements in error correction and achieving format efficiencies.